Related Article: The Best Secured Credit Cards (2015)

 - April 26: Received my security deposit refund check today, just one week after closing my account.
 My account had a zero balance with no pending charges and I called one day before my statement cut, so I’m sure that helped.

 - Initial Security Deposit: $200.
 I was initially approved for a $200 credit card with a security deposit of $49.
 I sent an extra $150 to get a $350 credit line.
 After 6 months with the card I was given a credit line increase of $100 for a total of $450.
 I later sent an extra $50 for a $500 CL.
 A few months before closing my card I brought my credit line up to $3k.
-This was helpful as other banks matched this credit line when I applied and was approved for other cards.
+This was really helpful as other banks matched this credit line when I was approved for other cards.

 If you are going to apply for this card and are thinking about making a big deposit, you need to be aware of Capital One’s refund policy.
 This is what the Customer Agreement document that I received states: